yikee/Knowledge_Conflict/README.md

 - `question_about_conflicting_segments`(str): a question related to the conflicting segments of `conflicting_knowledge`
 - `question_about_nonconflicting_segments`(str): a question related to the nonconflicting segments of `conflicting_knowledge`

+## Prompts
+The exact prompts used for all experiments are included in the `prompts` folder, with the corresponding samples provided in Appendix E of the paper.

 ## Questions
 If you have any questions or comments about our paper or data, feel free to reach out via email at `yikewang@cs.washington.edu`.
 We will do our best to respond within one business day.